metapolator/metapolator/working-UI-demo.md

 ![](http://mmiworks.net/metapolator/hellomaster.png)

-a little welcome in a _pure_ stroke font, with a reference to the macpaint 1.0 screenshot.
+Simon created this little welcome in a _pure_ stroke font (linking to the skeleton based nature of metapolator, with also reference to the [macpaint 1.0 screenshot](http://lowendmac.com/wp-content/uploads/mac-128k.jpg).

 After dropping the first master the design space looks like this: